 \section{Examples of ROFUL and Sieved Greedy}

-The goal of this section is to demonstrate tangible examples of the ROFUL algorithm that may have seem rather abstract up to this point.
-First, in \crefrange{sec:oful-worst-case}{sec:bayesian-ts-finite-arms} we show that OFUL and variations of TS are special cases of ROFUL which helps recover known regret bounds for them via our machinery from \crefrange{sec:uncertainty}{sec:optimism}.
-Then, in \cref{sec:sg}, motivated by our notion of optimism in expectation and its role in regret of ROFUL, we introduce a new algorithm (Sieved-Greedy) that enjoys similar theoretical guarantees as OFUL, but tends to make more greedy decisions, and hence achieves better empirical performance.
+The goal of this section is to demonstrate tangible examples of the ROFUL algorithm that may have seemed rather abstract up to this point.
+First, in \crefrange{sec:oful-worst-case}{sec:bayesian-ts-finite-arms} we show that OFUL and variations of TS are special cases of ROFUL, which helps us to recover known regret bounds for them via our machinery from \crefrange{sec:uncertainty}{sec:optimism}.
+Then, in \cref{sec:sg}, motivated by our notion of optimism in expectation and its role in the regret of ROFUL, we introduce a new algorithm (sieved greedy) that enjoys similar theoretical guarantees to those of OFUL, but tends to make more greedy decisions, and hence achieves better empirical performance.